 – Hope Matheny, Safety Trainer, HCSS

-To help prevent citations surrounding trenching and excavation, follow these recommendations:
+To help prevent citations surrounding trenching and excavation, you will have the power to implement the following recommendations using HCSS Safety:

-- Make available different types of inspections that your team can choose from, such as a “Competent Person Excavation Checklist” or “Confined Space Safety Inspection Checklist” (both of which you can download and modify from the HCSS template library).
+- Different types of inspections are available that your team can choose from, such as a “Competent Person Excavation Checklist” or “Confined Space Safety Inspection Checklist” (both of which you can download and modify from the HCSS template library).
 You can even schedule inspections so your Superintendents and Foremen know exactly what needs to be inspected and how often.

 - Schedule monthly safety meetings on how to handle questions from inspectors that will cover what specific training each person had, how to pull up your Skills or training documents, and how to identify hazards they are expected to recognize before starting work.